EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 <br/>

-> Note: I found that Qwen3:4b reflected better, more accurate responses (less hallucinations).
+> Note: I found that Qwen3:4B produced better, more accurate responses (less hallucinations).

 The size difference isn't particularly scary.
 That's part of what surprised me about this project.